 We recommend that you upgrade your browser.
 The following is a list of popular options:

-Travis O'Brien is a postdoctoral fellow working with Professor Bill Collins.
+Travis O'Brien is a research scientist in the Climate Sciences Department.
 His research centers on understanding the physical processes that determine the climates of various regions, and how such processes and regional climates may change in the future.
 He is presently focused on the characterization, development, and application of climate models for studies of coastal climatology.

 Climate models are our one of our primary tools for investigating climatological processes and for developing detailed theories about how the climate system works.
 Climate modeling can be viewed as a cycle that has three main stages: model development, model characterization, and model application.
 As observation- and model-based studies improve our understanding of the natural world, it is often necessary to improve climate models in order to investigate new questions; model development is the stage in which we build new information into our climate models.
 It is important to understand the properties of these models in order to understand ways in which model phenomena may reflect natural phenomena; model the characterization, which includes model validation, is the stage in which we develop a thorough understanding of the model itself and of how well the model represents nature.
 Climate model application is the stage in which we use a climate model to gain new understanding about how the natural climate system works.
 Travis is involved in all three stages of climate model-based research.